 Our Mission

-Big Heart Theater empowers teens and adults with intellectual and developmental disabilities to create and perform one-of-a-kind theatrical experiences for themselves and their communities — forever redefining disabilities as possibilities
+Big Heart Theater empowers teens and adults with intellectual and developmental disabilities (IDD) to create and perform one-of-a-kind theatrical experiences for themselves and their communities — forever redefining disabilities as possibilities

 • We nurture a culture of celebration, belonging, and unlimited possibility.